Vivekanand-R/Industry-Outlook/README.md

 **Scenarios :**

-If the company revenue growth drops slowly when compared to previous year, market cap drops by billions, why does the company still adding more roles, what could be the goal here ?.
+Few company's revenue growth slows compared to the previous year and its market cap drops by billions, why would it continue to add new roles?
+What could be the strategic intent behind this?

 A. Maybe Digital Transformation Push, pivoting hard into AI, SaaS, or cloud-native platforms.